twcook/AxiusMEM/docs/dev_contributing.rst

 Adapter Contributions
 ---------------------
-AxiusMEM is designed to be extensible for many RDF triplestores.
+AxiusMEM™ is designed to be extensible for many RDF triplestores.
 We welcome contributions for any of the following adapters:

 - OpenLink Virtuoso
 - AllegroGraph (Franz Inc.)